Последна актуализация на страницата: 23 март 2023 г.

 Example of a weak password: CuteFluffyKittens!
 Example of a strong password: ymv\*azu.EAC8eyp8umf

-Another common mistake is using passwords that can be easily guessed or found out through social engineering.
-Including your mother's maiden name, the name's of your children or pets, or dates of birth in your password is not secure and will increase the risk of your password getting hacked.
+Another common mistake is using passwords that can be easily guessed or found out through social engineering(opens in a new tab).
+Including your mother's maiden name, the names of your children or pets, or dates of birth in your password is not secure and will increase the risk of your password getting hacked.

 - Make passwords as long as allowed by either your password generator or the form you're filling out